housecurve/housecurve.github.io/docs/appnotes/volumio.md

 For an introduction to room correction, please read the [overview](../tuning/equalization.md#what-is-equalization--room-correction).
 To learn more about taking measurements with HouseCurve please see the usage [documentation](../usage/USAGE.md).

+You can also check out the Volumio community [forum](https://community.volumio.org) for more information or to ask for help.

 ## What you need